Troutnut.com Fly Fishing for Trout Home

 Of the 4 main categories of mayflies (clingers, crawlers, swimmers, and burrowers) are there 2 tailed and 3 tailed mayflies in more than one category?

-Yes, There are three tailed species in all four categories in the nymph stage and in two in the adult stage (all crawlers and most burrowers).
-Two tailed mayflies are spread among two categories as nymphs (some clingers and some swimmers) and three as adults (most clingers, most swimmers, and some burrowers).
+Yes, There are three tailed species in all four categories in the nymph stage and two categories in the adult stage (all crawlers and many burrowers).
+Two tailed mayflies are spread among two categories as nymphs (some clingers and some swimmers) and three categories as adults (clingers, swimmers, and some burrowers).

 Or are their some categories with both 2 and 3 tailed mayflies in them?